EbTech/rust-algorithms/README.md

 # Algorithms Cookbook in Rust

 A collection of classic data structures and algorithms, emphasizing beauty and clarity over full generality.
-As such, this should not be viewed as a blackbox *library*, but as a whitebox *cookbook* demonstrating the translation of abstract concepts into precise code.
+As such, this should not be viewed as a blackbox *library*, but as a whitebox *cookbook* demonstrating the translation of abstract concepts into executable code.
 I hope it will be useful to students and educators, as well as competition programmers.

 This repository is distributed under the [MIT License](LICENSE).
 The license text need not be included in contest submissions, though I would appreciate linking back to this repo for others to find.
 Enjoy!